ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 As said, unions are also quite hard to make assumptions about in `FormData`.
 If `"123"` was posted (as all posted values are strings), should it be parsed as a string or a number, in the above case?

-There is no obvious solution, so schemas with unions can only be used when the `dataType` option is set to `'json'`, which will bypass the whole `FormData` parsing.
+There is no obvious solution, so schemas with unions can only be used when the `dataType` option is set to `'json'`, which will bypass the whole `FormData` parsing, as the form data is serialized instead.

 ### superForm.isTainted